cseptesting/floatcsep/docs/intro/installation.rst

 For Developers
 --------------

 It is recommended (not obligatory) to use a ``conda`` environment to make sure your contributions do not depend on your system local libraries.
-For contributions to the **floatCSEP** codebase, please consider using a `fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ and creating pull-requests from there.
+For contributing to the **floatCSEP** codebase, please consider `forking the repository <https://docs.github.com/articles/fork-a-repo>`_ and `create pull-requests <https://docs.github.com/articles/creating-a-pull-request>`_ from there.

     .. code-block:: console